 Add One More…

-Maybe you have pets in your house.
-If you do, there’s definitely work associated with taking care them them…and a brush for that!
+Do you have pets in your house?
+If you do, there’s definitely work associated with taking care them them.
+AND a brush associated with it!

 Now your child has the choice of making 3 categories: Animal Grooming vs Human Grooming vs Other

 Sure I said ‘One More’ already, but you see once the creativity juices get flowing it’s hard to stop!
-And it wouldn’t surprise me one bit if you told me your kiddo recognized that context mattered.
-That a brush could be used on someone but by someone depending on the situation.
+I wouldn’t be surprised one bit if you told me your kiddo recognized that context mattered.
+That a brush could be used on someone and by someone depending on the situation.
 If they’re a bit unsure of this twist in thinking, show them this picture!

 Yours in PLAY!